How to call the previous and next document links in AnQiCMS template?

 {% endnextArchive %}

-Integrate navigation from the previous and next documents
+Integrate the navigation of the previous and next documents.

-In the actual document detail template, you usually will place these two navigation elements side by side, or layout according to design requirements.
+In the document detail template, you usually place these navigation elements side by side, or arrange them according to design requirements.

-An example of a complete document detail page navigation area may be as follows:
+An example of a complete document detail page navigation area may look like this:

 <section class="document-navigation-area">